AmbientRun/Ambient/docs/src/user/installing.md

 2. Add the wasm32 toolchain: `rustup target add --toolchain stable wasm32-wasi`
 3. Install ambient: `cargo install ambient`

-Step 2. and 3. are commands that you need to paste into your terminal of choise.
+Step 2. and 3. are commands that you need to paste into your terminal of choice.

 Ambient currently runs on Windows, Linux and Mac.